roc-lang/examples/ROADMAP.md

 - Search
 - Testing.
 Add tests inside example.roc files, can we run these in the browser with WASM
 - Benchmarks.
 Can we include benchmark examples?
-What about reporting thier status?
+What about reporting their status?
 - Feedback Button (HTML FORM) submission to email the Roc developers with ideas/concerns instead of assuming everyone has a Github account
 - Possible Build Process for Examples for acceptability; Maybe run `roc check` and `roc test`